ringcentral/ringcentral-api-docs/docs/provisioning/location/emergency-locations.md

     }
   ]
 }
-...
 ```

+If the `NewEmergencyCallingFramework` feature is set to `true`.
+This means you can **not** set the discrete emergency address (street, city, country, etc) directly and must use the ERL flow instead.

-The parameters seen in this response have a particular meaning for Emergency Response Locations.
+Also, the parameters seen in this response have a particular meaning for Emergency Response Locations.

 | Property | Value | Description |
 |-|-|-|